Faison/creation-solar-calendar-seasons-calculator/README.md

 ## My Findings

 I decided to generate 50 years worth of season start dates.
-I chose 50 since that's considered a Shmita in scripture, or the year following seven jubilees.
+I chose 50 since that's considered a Shmita in scripture, or seven jubilees plus a year.
 [You can see the dates in this csv](./examples/one-shmita.csv).

 The winter solstice for 2022 starts fine on 12/21.
-But when we reach 2071, the winter solstice ends up two months earlier on the gregorian calendar on 10/21.
+But when we reach 2071, the winter solstice ends up two months earlier on the Gregorian calendar on 10/21.
 Each year would shift the winter solstice one day early, with leap years shifting an additional day.

 ### Further Questions